schibsted/account-sdk-android/ui/README.md

 This is the UI part of the Account SDK, which provides customizable UI flows.
 The responsibility of UI flows is to provide an authenticated user back to the client thanks to a prebuilt UI.

-__Note:__ You should familiarize yourself with the [Core SDK Readme](../core) which covers topics like persisting user sessions, logging out and debugging.

-## Getting started
-The currently available UI flows are:
+The currently available UI's are:
  * Passwordless login
     - Email or a phone number can be used.
     - A code is sent to verify the user